AmberC0209/PaddleX/docs/practical_tutorials/ocr_rec_chinese_tutorial.en.md

 ## 2. Quick Start

-PaddleX offers two ways to experience the pipeline: one is through the PaddleX wheel package locally, and the other is on the **Baidu AIStudio Community**.
+PaddleX offers two ways to experience the pipeline: one is through the PaddleX wheel package locally, and the other is on the <b>Baidu AIStudio Community</b>.

 - Local Experience:
     ```bash